mariano22/ml-tech-assessment/README.md

 ### List All Transcript Analyses

 - **GET /transcripts**
-  - Retrieves all previously generated analyses
+  - Retrieves a list of all analysis IDs

 ### Get Transcript Analysis by ID